Projects of DRDO: Trishul

-Nag
+Nag ATGM

 The Nag anti-tank missile (Cobra) is a guided missile system intended for the Indian Air Force and the Indian Army.
 The Army will deploy the Nag on ground-based launchers and from helicopters, whereas the Air Force will rely on helicopter based units.
 The Nag has an Imaging Infrared (IIR) seeker and has a top and direct attack capability, with a tandem warhead.
 The Army's land missile carrier and launcher, known as the Namica, carries several ready to use Nag missiles within and four Nag missiles in an extendable launcher above the turret.
 The Namica has its own FLIR based sighting and fire control unit.

 The Air Force and Army will also use their Advanced Light helicopters (ALH) (HAL Dhruv) and the HAL Light Combat Helicopter (LHC) as Nag carriers.
 The ALHs will be equipped with IRDE (DRDO) developed HELITIS (Heliborne Imaging and Targeting systems) with a combination of a FLIR and laser range finder in a stabilised turret for target acquisition and designation.
 The thermal imager is likely to be imported, but the gimballed turret, stabilisation, laser range finder and associated electronics have been designed in India and will be manufactured locally.
 The Nag ATGM is regarded as a highly capable missile, even though its development has been protracted, mainly due to the technological challenges of developing a state of the art IIR sensor equipped top attack missile.
 The Nag is still cheaper than most imported missiles in its category and is earmarked for the Army and Air Force.

 The Nag anti-tank guided missile was cleared for production in July 2009 and there are uncorroborated reports since that it may be purchased by Tanzania, Botswana and Morocco.
 The Nag will complement the existing Russian 9M113 Konkurs Anti-tank guided missile and European missile MILAN in Indian usage, both of which are manufactured under licence by Bharat Dynamics Limited.